All Episodes

 They're from jihad nations, and this is exactly the kind of immigration that Donald Trump wants to halt and that we must halt.

-I mean, our special needs to be.
+I mean, our special needs children are.

 Where did they come from, these people?